Here are the financial support options for COVID-19

 ABSTUDY Living Allowance

-Eligible individuals will receive a payment of $550 as a fortnightly coronavirus supplement temporarily.
-Besides, if you are facing any financial hardship due to the pandemic, then you can apply for a crisis payment and get income support.
+Eligible individuals will receive a payment of $550 as a temporary coronavirus supplement.
+Besides, if you are facing any financial hardship due to the pandemic, you can apply for a crisis payment and get income support.

 Household Support Payments

-Under this package, eligible Australian citizens will receive two automatic transfers of $750.
+Under this financial support for the COVID-19 package, eligible Australian citizens will receive two automatic transfers of $750.
 The timeline is between 12 March and 13 April 2020 for the first transfer and 13 July 2020 for the second one.
 The Services Australia portal offers insights into this support package.

 Early Access to Super